ytrevor81/NFL-Stats-Web-Scrape/README.md

 # NFL-Datascraper
-This web scraper gathers basic statistics and career statistics provided by the NFL on their official website for all active players and all 40,000+ retired players.
+This web scraper gathers basic statistics and career statistics provided by the NFL on their official website for active players and all 40,000+ retired players.

 ## How to run the code
 After installing the requirements from requirements.txt, open your preferred terminal, navigate into the Scraper directory and type the command "python Activate.py"